 This is a year of life insurance for parents of under fours, completely free of charge.
 Each parent can take out a plan for each child under four, and we don’t ask for any bank details.

 So your partner or other nominated beneficiary would get a lump sum of £15,000 if you pass away within that 12 months, to use however they and your children need.
 This can be as well as a life insurance policy, to boost your cover amount, or on its own.
 Though bear in mind you can’t have cover for the same child for more than a year, and each parent can't have more than one policy per child.

 If you're eligible, you can fill in the short application form to start your free cover, once you’re registered with MyAviva.

 This is lifetime cover that you can take out if you’re aged between 50 and 80, where a payout is guaranteed when you pass away.
 So you don’t need to think about how long the cover will last.

 With this cover, you know you’ll leave a lump sum behind for your partner, family or other beneficiary on a valid claim, when you’re gone.
-Your premiums won’t rise and once you’ve had your policy for 30 years, or from the plan anniversary after your 90th birthday, you’ll no longer pay anything, but your cover will continue.
+Your premiums won’t rise and once you’ve had your policy for 30 years, or from the policy anniversary after your 90th birthday, you’ll no longer pay anything, but your cover will continue.

 When you apply for a policy, no health-related questions will be asked and you won't need a medical check-up.
 Your monthly price is based on your age, smoking status and how much cover you’d like.